tomsWebConsulting/twcsl/v7.1/Page/Store/Store Page Elements Tagged Hide/README.md

     * Site-wide

-      * Use this option if you want to have this effect on all Pages.
+      * Use this option if you want to have this effect on all Store pages.

       * Add the following code to Website > Pages > Custom Code >
         Code Injection > HEADER.